csci4707-umn/lab-book/src/lab1-1.md

-# PART 1: ProjectDB Schema Creation
+# Part 1: ProjectDB Schema Creation

 ProjectDB consists of the following relations defined in the following schemas.
 Please create tables for them in PostgreSQL.